-This morning, I got the following email from my mom:
+Today, I received the following email from my mom:

 UPS will be delivering two boxes.
-The smaller box is yours and the larger heavier box must be returned.
-It got sent to you by accident and belongs to another customer.
-Your other box will be coming soon.
-So don’t open it and tell them they have a call tag for it to be returned.
+The smaller box is yours and the larger box must be returned.
+It got sent to you by accident and belongs to a customer.
+Your box will be coming soon.
+So don’t open the big one, and tell UPS they have a call tag for it to be returned.

-Almost immediately, all the toys were out of their packaging and being loved on by twelve little hands.
-Stuffed animals made their way outside (one of them was lost by bedtime, but found again this morning, a little worse for wear by some affection it received by our Great Pyrenees dog.)
-Tags were removed from (some of) the clothing as the kids tried on their new outfits, and labels were taken off picture frames and other knick-knacks as we found places to display them.
+Immediately upon doing so, all the contents came out of their packaging, squeezed and squished and otherwise loved by twelve little hands.
+Stuffed animals made their way outside (one lost by bedtime, but found again this morning, a little worse for wear by the affection it received by our Great Pyrenees dog.)
+Tags were removed from clothing, puzzle pieces found new homes under (and inside) our couches, and labels were taken off knick-knacks as we found places to display them.

-I PANICKED.
-I grabbed the kids and yelled for them to “find everything that was in that box!!!”
-My youngest son started to cry as he faced the prospect of sending back (of all things,) our new fruit bowl, and the rest of us rushed around the house, trying to locate the discarded tags, packaging, and labels.
-I couldn’t stop thinking “If only we’d waited ONE MORE DAY to open that box!!!”
-The reality is there was just no way we could put it all back together.
-Even if we could locate all the tags and packages (and the chances of that were slim to none), there was no way we could put it all back in it’s original condition.
+I panicked.
+I grabbed the kids.
+“Find everything we took out of that box!!!”
+My youngest son burst into tears as he faced the prospect of sending back, of all things, our new fruit bowl, and the rest of us rushed from one corner of the house to the other, trying to locate discarded tags, packaging, and labels.
+It was no use.
+Even if we could have located all the tags and packages, there was simply no way to put it all back in its original condition.

-In a panic, practically in tears, and completely overwhelmed by the thought that the kids and I had opened a box that hadn’t been meant for us and had probably already lost several small pieces to toys that didn’t belong to us, I sent my husband the following text:
+Practically in tears and overwhelmed by the thought that we had opened a box not meant for us and had probably already lost several pieces to toys that didn’t belong to us, I sent my husband the following text:

-Almost immediately, I heard the soothing sound of a message in response and was comforted by the knowledge that an encouraging word was waiting for me, a practical answer to an impossible problem, a virtual hug to let me know that everything was going to be okay.
-With shaking hands, I lovingly caressed the touch screen to open the message that was going to solve all of my problems.
+Within seconds, the soothing sound of a message rang through my phone.
+Like Pavlov’s dog, I felt instantly calmed by the knowledge that an encouraging word waited for me, a practical answer to an impossible problem, a virtual hug to let me know everything would, somehow, be okay.
+I lovingly caressed the screen to open the message that would solve all my problems and offer a viable solution to our dilemma.
 It read:

 Epilogue: As it turned out, the box was for us, it’s a different box that will be coming that will need to be sent back.
 Thankfully, I have other friends who can be counted on for